pareix/telegram-send.yazi/README.md

 	notification = true,
 })
 ```
-You can change the default command there
+You can change the default command there, depending on your needs.

 - Add this to your `keymap.toml`:
 ```toml